Encoder-Only Image Registration

 The second role is supported by \cite{wang2023robust}, which observed that Pearson's correlation between feature maps of different modalities increases with network depth, indicating that deeper ConvNet layers generate features more invariant to input modality.
 Additionally, our prior work \cite{zhang2024memwarp} demonstrated that image features learned for registration tasks can benefit segmentation, creating mutual improvements for both tasks.
-Given that ConvNets can bridge differences between modalities and harmonize image intensities into more uniform features across regions (as in segmentation), handling mono-modal registration tasks with milder contrast variations, such as those addressed in this work, may require fewer convolutional layers and be more computationally efficient.
-Based on these observations, we propose the \textbf{Linearization-Harmonization (L-H) assumption} as a design guideline for our registration network: linearizing local intensities and harmonizing global contrast variations constitute the core roles of ConvNets in deformable image registration.
+Given that ConvNets can bridge differences between modalities and harmonize image intensities into more uniform features across regions (as in segmentation), handling registration tasks with milder contrast variations, such as those addressed in this work, may require fewer convolutional layers and be more computationally efficient.